specklesystems/speckle-docs/dev/objects.md

 ### Converters

-The Objects Kit doesn't just stop at Objects - you need converters as well!
+The Objects kit doesn't just stop at Objects - you need converters as well!
 These can be found in [Objects/Converters](https://github.com/specklesystems/speckle-sharp/tree/master/Objects/Converters).
 Each converter is a class within the `Objects.Converter` namespace and contains conversion routines to a Speckle object and to the native software equivalent.
 The two key methods within a converter are predictably:

 - `ConvertToNative`: converts a Speckle object to the native software
 - `ConvertToSpeckle`: converts a native software object to Speckle